refined-prun/refined-prun/TESTING.md

 5. Disable PMMG (do not remove it) <- this is **very** important
 6. Enable developer mode (top right button)
 7. Load unpacked extension (top left button) from the unpacked archive
-8. Load the game, and enjoy!
+8. Load the game
+9. Import PMMG files via `XIT SET PMMG`
+10. Enjoy!
+If everything works fine, let us know in the chat

 **Important: do not move the extracted folder around your file system, as browser always loads it from this folder**

-## How to import PMMG files

-Open `XIT SET PMMG` and click the import buttons.

 ## How to update extension